minusbrain/vantrue2gpx/README.md

 ## Test out the other command line options

-You'll get an overview of the other options by invoking the help option.
+You'll get an overview of the other options by invoking the built-in help.

 ```bash
 ./vantrue2gpx.py -h
 ```

-The recommendation is to run the script first on a small subset of video files until you are satisfied with the options before you run it on all the new videofiles you got.
+The recommendation is to run the script first on a small subset of video files until you are satisfied with the options.
+This saves a lot of time before you run it on all the new videofiles you got.

 # Support